Source: Oct 20, 2020 cdc.gov

-Note: for VISA application, currently ISSS is monitoring embassies and consulates and their ability to issue visas for the upcoming Summer and Fall 2020 semesters.
-ISSS will communicate with you any updates we are aware of regarding Summer and Fall classes.
+Note: for VISA application, currently, ISSS is monitoring embassies and consulates and their ability to issue visas for the upcoming semesters.
+ISSS will communicate any updates we are aware of regarding your courses.

 Students applying for F-1 or J-1 visas for initial attendance at a university must first pay the I-901 SEVIS fee of $350 for F-1 students and $220 for J-1s.
 We recommend that you pay the fee on-line.
 This fee should be paid prior to making a visa appointment at the U.S. Embassy or Consulate.
 F-2 and J-2 spouses and dependent children DO NOT have to pay this fee.
 You must take your fee receipt for proof of payment to your visa appointment.
 Payments can be made on-line by using a credit card, by mail or by Western Union.
 If paying by Western Union or mail, please keep in mind that it will take several weeks to get a receipt; please pay this fee early to avoid delays.
 Please visit www.fmjfee.com to pay the fee and complete an I-901 form.

 If you have applied to more than one school, you must decide which school you will attend and pay the SEVIS fee using that school’s information.
 If you are denied a visa, you cannot get a refund of your SEVIS fee.
 If you decide to reapply for a visa within the next 12 months, you will not have to pay the fee again.